public service media (PSM) Values

 So, public service media counts as ANY media – whether it is TV and radio or digital media – that is owned or funded by the public and is therefore accountable to them.
 They usually have the core remit to “Inform, Educate and Entertain”, a set of principles that originated along with the BBC in 1922.
 This is the widely accepted understanding of public media in its purest form.

-Examples of contemporary public media organisations include the Australian Broadcasting Corporation (ABC), CBC/Radio-Canada, the South African Broadcasting Corporation (SABC) and Germany’s Zweites Deutsches Fernsehen (ZDF).
+Examples of contemporary public media organisations include the Australian Broadcasting Corporation (ABC), CBC/Radio-Canada, NHK of Japan, and Germany’s Zweites Deutsches Fernsehen (ZDF).

 The main purpose of public media is to provide a variety of quality content that is universally accessible to a diverse audience on a national level.
-This includes providing reliable information to the public so that they can participate in society in a meaningful way, such as reliable COVID-19 information or rigorous and impartial election coverage.
+This includes providing reliable information to the public so that they can participate in society in a meaningful way, such as rigorous and impartial election coverage, while a number of public media also play a critical role in public service messaging during emergencies and crises.
 Impartial domestic and international news coverage is also central to PSM in order to inform public understanding of a complex and globalised world.

 Funding and governance are central to public accountability